TZstatsADS/Spring2021-Project3-group8/README.md

 Term: Spring 2021

-+ Team ##
++ Team 8
-+ Team members
++ Team member: Catherine Gao
-	+ team member 1
-	+ team member 2
-	+ team member 3
-	+ team member 4
-	+ team member 5

-+ Project summary: In this project, we created a classification engine for facial emotion recognition.
++ Project summary: In this branch, I created a classification engine for facial emotion recognition using Random Forest, and improved the model with ROSE and PCA methods to try for better performance.
+Main.RMD contains all the code to run the Random Forest models.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.